cran/leastcostpath/README.md

 -   version 1.3.6
       * Implemented cost_matrix to be used with the create_lcp_network nb_matrix argument
       * Fixed error in create_slope_cs when using 16 neighbours
+-   version 1.3.7
+      * Fixed neighbour issue with cost_matrix
+-   version 1.3.8
+      * Least Cost Paths created using the create_FETE_lcps function are automatically ordered low-to-high cost if the cost_distance argument is TRUE
+      * Least Cost Paths created using the create_CCP_lcps are automically ordered low-to-high cost if the cost_distance argument is TRUE
+      * Least Cost Paths created using the create_banded_lcps are automically ordered low-to-high cost if the cost_distance argument is TRUE
+-   version 1.3.9
+      * Implemented create_stochastic_lcp.
+Based on the method proposed by Pinto and Keitt (2009).
+See function documentation for reference.
+-   version 1.4.0
+      * Refactored code to enable greater flexibility
+      * Added 32 and 48 neighbour matrices based on [Kovanen and Sarjakoski (2015)](https://doi.org/10.1145/2803172) (see leastcostpath::neighbours_32 and leastcostpath::neighbours_48 for their layout)
+      * Implemented create_wide_lcp.
+Inspired by [Shirabe (2016)](https://doi.org/10.1080/13658816.2015.1124435)
+      * Removed 'all' cost_function argument from create_slope_cs.
+-   version 1.4.1
+      * Fixed create_stochastic_lcp when directional = FALSE.
+Now checks to ensure both Least Cost Paths are valid.
+-   version 1.5.1
+      * Implemented crop_cs.
+See function documentation for more information and usage
+-   version 1.6.1
+      * Implemented PDI_validation.
+See function documentation for more information and usage
+-   version 1.6.2
+      * Modified how lcp_density calculates which cells are covered by least cost paths.
+Instead of rasterising points (which can result in             cells being missed), the least cost paths themselves are rasterised.
+      * Amended PDI_validation function to return area between lines
+-   version 1.7.2
+      * Implemented add_dem_error.
+See function documentation for more information and usage
+-   version 1.7.3
+      * Implemented type 'autocorrelated' and the calculation of probability intervals in add_dem_error
+-   version 1.7.4
+      * Allow for the rasterisation of SpatialLines in create_lcp_density through the rasterize_as_points argument.
+If FALSE, SpatialLines are rasterised.
+If TRUE, SpatialLines converted to SpatialPoints and rasterised.
+See function documentation for more information.

 Authors
 -------